commercialhaskell/stack/doc/scripts.md

 there is no Stack interpreter options comment, Stack will warn that one was expected.

+!!! warning

+    No project-level configuration is available for scripts and scripts will ignore any supplied `--stack-yaml=<project-level-config-file>`.
+As some
+    settings don't have a command line equivalent and can only be set via YAML, such as `extra-deps`, `allow-newer` and `allow-newer-deps`, if a script would need these options to build then your only choices are to edit the global configuration or to limit package dependencies of scripts to those included with a given resolver.

 An example will be easiest to understand.
 Consider the Haskell source file `turtle-example.hs` with contents: